 Initially, only children got this treatment.
 Now, mature adult teeth often qualify for this treatment.
 It’s less invasive than a root canal and keeps the tooth intact.
-Our experts in Endodontics in Webster, TX, will carefully examine your tooth to help you decide if this treatment is right for you.
+Our experts in endodontics at Lovett Dental Webster will carefully examine your tooth to help you decide if this treatment is right for you.

 Vital Pulp Therapy Specialists

-When looking for specialists in endodontics in Webster, TX, residents know Lovett Dental has highly trained experts.
+When looking for specialists in endodontics, residents know Lovett Dental Webster has highly trained experts.
 Here are a few things your dental specialist reviews to determine if VPT is the best choice for your tooth: